The Conejo Mountain Family

 Patrick Boetticher, Family Service Counselor

 Patrick Boetticher was raised here in Camarillo.
 He attended school locally and obtained a degree in Liberal Arts in 2003.
-He earned his Eagle Scout rank at an early age and continues to be active in the local Boy Scout program as Varsity Coach.
+He earned his Eagle Scout rank at an early age and continues to be active in the local Boy Scout program as an Assistant Scout Master.
 Patrick has a wide variety of interests from motorcycles and other automobiles to construction and audio-visual design.
+He and his family also enjoy camping together.

-He is happily married and lives in Camarillo with his wife Debra, their one year old son Jake, and two dogs.
+He is happily married and lives in Camarillo and loves spending time with his wife Debra, their 3 year old son Jake, 1 Year old Molly and his pup Roxi.

 Denny Clayton, Family Service Counselor